-- If our business does not grow as we expect or if we fail to manage our growth effectively, our operating results and business prospects would suffer. - We have not been profitable on a consistent basis historically and may not achieve or maintain profitability in the future. - To date, we have derived a substantial majority of our revenue from the sale of our Mass Notification application.
+- If our business does not grow as we expect or if we fail to manage our growth effectively, our operating results and business prospects would suffer - We have not been profitable on a consistent basis historically and may not achieve or maintain profitability in the future. - Historically, we derived 95%, 95%, 96%, 96% and 92% of our revenue from sales of our Mass Notification application in 2012, 2013, 2014 and the six months ended June 30, 2014 and 2015, respectively.
 If we are unable to renew or increase sales of this application, or if we are unable to increase sales of our other applications, our business and operating results could be adversely affected. - If we are unable to develop upgrades to our platform, develop new applications, sell our platform and applications into new markets or further penetrate our existing market, our revenue may not grow. - The nature of our business exposes us to inherent liability risks. - Our estimates of market opportunity and forecasts of market growth may prove to be inaccurate, and even if the market in which we compete achieves the forecasted growth, our business could fail to grow at similar rates, if at all. - The markets in which we participate are competitive, and if we do not compete effectively, our operating results could be harmed. - An assertion by a third party that we are infringing its intellectual property could subject us to costly and time-consuming litigation or expensive licenses that could harm our business and results of operations. - Our executive officers, directors and principal stockholders own a significant percentage of our stock and will be able to exert significant control over matters subject to stockholder approval.
+Following this offering, our directors, executive officers and holders of more than 5% of our common stock, all of whom are represented on our board of directors, together with their affiliates will beneficially own % of the voting power of our outstanding capital stock.